evandalmeida/ph4-react-practice-music-lister/README.md

 ### BONUS: Persistence

-Build a db.json with this code inside of it:
+There is already a db.json with this code inside of it:

 ```
 {